 Why this programme?

-The core of this specialisation is the immune system and how the various components of this complex defence system cooperate to detect and to remove infectious organisms.
-A key question in this field is how the immune system of humans and other animal species handle bacterial, viral and parasitic infections and how these microorganisms try to escape and elude over defence systems.
+The core of this specialisation is the immune system and how the various components of this complex defense system cooperate to detect and remove infectious organisms.
+A key question in this field is how the immune system of humans and other animal species handle bacterial, viral and parasitic infections and how these microorganisms try to escape and elude over defense systems.
 Factors that influence disease transmission by animal and bacterial vectors are also discussed.

-Several of the major human and animal diseases are not directly caused by infectious organisms but by lack of tolerance to self-tissues, genetic defects in components of the immune system, over-reactions by the immune system or by difficulties for the immune system to detect differences between normal and transformed tumour tissues.
-Several of these immunological diseases have due to their severity and high prevalence become some of the major scientific challenges of this century.
+Several of the major human and animal diseases are not directly caused by infectious organisms but by lack of tolerance to self-tissues, genetic defects in components of the immune system, over-reactions by the immune system or by difficulties for the immune system to detect differences between normal and transformed tumor tissues.
+Many of these immunological diseases have, due to their severity and high prevalence, become some of the major scientific challenges of this century.
 This specialisation also focuses on the study of these immunological diseases, their underlying causes and existing and potential future treatment strategies.